 Tūhoe did not sign the Treaty of Waitangi but were subjected to harsh Crown policies.
 Today, the Crown apologised for those wrongs.

-In Tuhoe's $170 million settlement, apart from an apology and Tūhoe autonomy, Te Urewera National Park will become a new legal entity governed by a board of iwi and Crown appointees.
+In Tuhoe's $170 million settlement, apart from an apology and Tūhoe autonomy, Te Urewera National Park will become a new legal entity governed by a of iwi and Crown appointees.

 Today new talks emerged on how to acknowledge key negotiator Tamati Kruger.